-The purpose of sharing these posts is to stimulate some thought around photography and draw attention to our work in a discreet manner, echoing one of the optimum places for a photographer to be: observing and then recording what is happening without getting too much in your face.
+The purpose of sharing these posts is to stimulate some thought around photography and draw attention to our work in a discreet manner, echoing one of the optimum positions for a photographer: observing and recording what is happening without getting too much in the way.

 Few people like to look down the barrel of a lens– notwithstanding the obvious trend– in another person’s hands, we either tolerate it or exaggerate our personal traits.

-In the absence of an invisible cloak, the next best technique for the photographer to refine is courtesy.
-This manner has to be genuinely felt, because it’s not a derivative of fashion or a disingenuous precedent; courtesy can be the difference between being a welcome participant or an intruder.
+In the absence of invisibility, the next best technique for the photographer to refine is: courtesy.
+This manner has to be genuinely felt, because it’s not a derivative of fashion or based on self interests… courtesy is that element which marks the difference between being a welcome participant or an intruder.

 This image above is from a legendary photo session with Donald Bradman, at a time when the great sportsman and national treasure was becoming more famous for avoiding attention.
 It was no accident that after 5 or 6 hours of casual picture taking during an interview session for a book, he allowed, even requested, for a formal portrait sitting to take place.